Nu Virgos: 2006—2012: Final years

 In 2008, the group was scheduled to tour for the album L.M.L. in variety of countries such as Japan, Germany, and the United Kingdom.
 The group released a new video in February 2008.
 In March, Miss Russia 2006, Tatiana Kotova, joined Nu Virgos.
-In June 2008, Nu Virgos won the award for "Best Group" and "Best Video" for Potseluy for the forth time at the MUZ TV Awards.
+In June 2008, Nu Virgos won the award for "Best Group" and "Best Video" for Potseluy for the fourth time at the MUZ TV Awards.
 In August, their new single "My Emancipation" was released with an accompanying music video.
 In November, they finished filming a music video for song "Amerikanskaya zhena" ("American Wife"), which was a part of the official soundtrack for the Russian film Stilyagi.
-In the beginning of 2009, Bagaudinova left the group and her position was filled by the returning Nadya Meiher.
+In the beginning of 2009, Nadezhda Granovskaya decided to return to the band, and the producers decided to replace Bagaudinova with her, despite the fact that she did not want to leave.
 The group released a new single, along with a music video entitled "Anti-Geisha".
 In the autumn of 2009, the group released a new single; "Sumasshedshiy" ("Crazy").
 The music video was released in September.

 In March 2010, Kotova left the group and was replaced by Yeva Bushmina.
 In April, a new song and music video were released; "Poshel von" ("Get Out").
 In September, "Den' bez tebya" ("A Day Without You") was also released.
 In April 2011, Dmitriy Kostyuk resigned as the group's general producer.
-In November 2011, Meiher, pregnant once again, left the group and was replaced by Santa Dimopulos.
+In November 2011, Meiher (Granovskaya), pregnant once again, left the group and was replaced by Santa Dimopulos.
 In February 2012, the music video for "Allo, mam!" ("Hello, Mom!") was released.
 In September 2012, Santa Dimopulos decided to leave the group, after recording just one single.
 A month later, it was announced that the group has been placed on hiatus, with no confirmation regarding when they would return and with which members.
 In December 2012, Konstantin Meladze announced during a press conference that Nu Virgos would cease to exist by January 2013, citing that the group had outlived itself in the format that it was performing in at the given time.